Celebrating Baisakhi in Punjab

 To be a part of a Sikh festival is an intoxicating experience.
 The sheer passion of the community lifts you out of this world.
 Farmers and warriors, considered as two sides of the same coin, lead the festivities.
 They dance the bhangra, inspired by the movements of the agricultural process.

 Wonder at the thumping beats of the dholak for the Khalso are pioneers in the field of music and entertainment.
 Then learn about the rich history of the Baisakhi story and join along with the celebration.

-Baisakhi is the lucky draw of festivals, pulling together the Hindu New Year, a harvest festival and the anniversary of the creation of the Khalsa community—the Sikhs.
+Baisakhi is the lucky draw of festivals, pulling together the Hindu New Year, a harvest festival and the anniversary of the creation of the Khalsa community – the Sikhs.
 Different regions around the country celebrate the New Year under different names.
-For example, such as Vishu in the south and Rongali Bihu in Assam.
-Celebrating Baisakhi in Punjab is the most remarkable experience because of its overlap with the history of the Sikh religion.
+For example, such as Vishu in the South and Rongali Bihu in Assam.
+Celebrating Baisakhi in Punjab is the most remarkable experience because it overlaps with the history of the Sikh religion.

 Read more about another unique festival in North India.